Notes by John Barnard

 entrance, and in 1912 he went up to his father's old college,

-Christ Church, Oxford.
-He stayed there for two years, but his education
+Christ Church, Oxford to read English Literature.
+He stayed there for

 was cut short in 1914 by the outbreak of the First World War.

-Huck spent the first half of 1924 on an intensive Arabic language course, living in bachelor quarters in London, and participating in the "social round"; he describes it as one of the happiest periods of his life to date [HHJ-17-2, p.
+Huck's language course occupied the first half of 1924, when he lived in bachelor quarters in London, and participated in the "social round"; he describes this as one of the happiest periods of his life to date [HHJ-17-2, p.
 8].
 In July, he set sail for the Middle East aboard the P&O liner S.S.
-Naldera, putting ashore in Marseille where he remembered an earlier visit (presumably during the War) when he and "George P. of the 11th Hussars" had discovered "much that was interesting and more than a little that was queer" [HHJ-17-1, p.
-10] – whether he intended the double meaning of the word "queer" is a matter of speculation.
+Naldera, putting ashore in Marseille where he remembered an earlier visit (presumably during the War) when he and "George Paul of the 11th Hussars" had discovered "much that was interesting and more than a little that was queer" [HHJ-17-1, p.
+10].

 On arrival in Iraq he immediately took three months' "language leave" (August to October 1924), using the time to further improve his Arabic and to visit a number of local Sheiks.
 He gives his initial impressions of the political sitution, and the role of the British: